omahs/tezos-mirror/docs/alpha/sapling.rst

 forwarding the user transactions and paying it fees.
 The user would then include in the transaction a shielded output for the service that covers the fees plus a small bonus to pay the service.
-This output can be open by the service before sending the transaction to check that there is enough money to cover its fees.
+This output can be opened by the service before sending the transaction to check that there is enough money to cover its fees.
 As for Z-cash, users interacting with the proxy should use TOR or mitigate network analysis as they wish.